eth-sri/astarix/README.md

   argument parsing library
 * (optional) [pandas](https://pandas.pydata.org/) &ndash; dataframe library used for testing and evalutaions

-We show how to install them in the [Dockerfile](./Dockerfile).
-Other third-party libraries are located in the `/ext` directory and their own licenses apply.
+T hird-party libraries are located in the `/ext` directory and their own licenses apply.

 ### Compile and test